Cabinet considers placing Sharifs on ECL today

 Caretaker Federal Law Minister Syed Ali Zafar said this while talking to The News at the President House after an Iftar-dinner hosted by President Mamnoon Hussain on Tuesday.

-The minister said a sub-committee of three ministers, comprising the interior minister, law minister and finance minister, will meet before the federal cabinet meeting to review the NAB reference for submission to the cabinet.
+The minister said a sub-committee of three ministers comprising the interior minister, law minister and finance minister, will meet before the federal cabinet meeting to review the NAB reference for submission of the cabinet.

 Earlier, the minister told some ambassadors/high commissioners that the federal cabinet will consider, in today’s meeting, placing Nawaz Sharif and other members of his family on the ECL.